osg-htc/docs/docs/common/registration.md

 Virtual Organizations (VOs) are sets of groups or individuals defined by some common cyber-infrastructure need.
 This can be a scientific experiment, a university campus or a distributed research effort.
-A VO represents all its members and their common needs in a grid environment.
+A VO represents all its members and their common needs in distributed computing environment.
 A VO also includes the group’s computing/storage resources and services.
 For more information about VOs, see [this page](https://osg-htc.org/about/organization#virtual-organizations).